 Medical malpractice cases are complicated affairs, involving multiple defendants, insurance companies, and medical experts.
 A first-class medical malpractice attorney will be able to find all parties responsible for your hardship, know how to get your case off the ground, and be able to accurately and effectively argue for the compensation you and your family deserve.

 If you or a loved one has been the victim of medical malpractice in Washington, you may be entitled to substantial recompense through civil litigation.
 If you have questions about your legal rights and options, call the veteran legal team at Hardwick & Pendergast, P.S., for a case evaluation, free of charge.
-Our firm has been successfully representing Seattle-area medical malpractice victims and their families for over forty years, and we have a doctor on staff.
 Put our skills and experience in your corner and let us get you what you deserve.

 For a free consultation, call our office at (425) 228-3860, and see how we can help you today!